Skip to main content

 Main software and system components:

-• Shared State Module: Manages safe data access between concurrent tasks using an embassy-sync Mutex.
+• Shared State Module: Manages safe data access between all concurrent tasks using an embassy-sync Mutex protecting a central BaselineData struct.

-• Visual Feedback Module: Controls the RGB LED via PWM to transition colors from Green to Red based on stress intensity.
+• Visual Feedback Module: Controls the RGB LED via PWM to smoothly transition colors from green to red based on the current deception score.

-• Audible Alert Module: Drives the passive buzzer using PWM to emit alarms that vary in pitch as deception scores rise.
+• Audible Alert Module: Drives the passive buzzer to emit rapid pulses when the deception score exceeds a set threshold.

-• Logging and Debug Module: Sends real-time sensor data and system status to a PC via USB for graphing and monitoring.
+• Logging and Debug Module: Sends real-time sensor data and system status to a PC via UART/USB for graphing and monitoring using the companion Python script.

 Architecture Diagram